arkeane/polybar_autohide/README.md

                exec --no-startup-id /home/$USER/polybar_autohide/polybar-autohide
                ```
           - If not just use your usual autostart system.
-     - The script create a file `~/.windowlist` for the windowcounter function DO NOT DELETE.

 ## Changes from upstream
 - Removed hotkey support to avoid file I/O, since I'm not using it anyway